|

 Reward-based obedience training shows the dog

-EXACTLY what to do and what is right instead of punishing the dog for
+EXACTLY what TO DO and what is right instead of punishing the dog for

 what is wrong until the dog figures out what you